British Rail Class 455: Description

-There were three batches of Class 455s, all consisting of four cars: driving trailer vehicles at each end, an intermediate trailer vehicle and an intermediate motorised vehicle (powered by four EE507-20J of 185 kW carried on the bogies of the MSO vehicle, some recovered from Class 405s), all originally built to the standard class 3+2 seating arrangement with 316 seats.
+There were three batches of Class 455 units, all consisting of four cars: driving trailer vehicles at each end, an intermediate trailer vehicle and an intermediate motorised vehicle (powered by four EE507-20J of 185 kW carried on the bogies of the MSO vehicle, some recovered from s), all originally built to the standard class 3+2 seating arrangement with 316 seats.
 Technically, they are formed DTSO+MSO+TSO+DTSO.

 Class 455/8

-The Class 455/8s were built between 1982 and 1984.
+The Class 455/8 units were built between 1982 and 1984.
 These include all 46 units formerly operated by Southern (allocated to Stewarts Lane depot) and 28 allocated to South Western Railway (at Wimbledon depot).

-The last day of service of the Southern Class 455/8s was 14 May 2022.
+The last day of service of the Southern Class 455/8 was 14 May 2022.